Gemini 7: Insignia

 The patch features an Olympic torch, symbolizing the marathon-like length of the mission.
-There is a small stylized image of a Gemini spacecraft and the Roman numeral VII for seven.
+There is a small stylized image of a Gemini spacecraft and the Roman numeral VII.
 The crew did not put its names on the patch, although souvenir versions did include the flight and crew names.
 The crew patch was designed by Houston artist and animator Bill Bradley.

 As with a few other missions, the backup crew produced a spoof of the insignia, featuring an unlit torch, a lighter and the words "NEED A LIGHT – FRANK?
 JIM?"

 Spacecraft location

 The spacecraft is on display at the National Air and Space Museum, Washington, D.C.